To protect against Russian airstrikes, Ukraine's defenders 'shoot and scoot'

 The ground is littered with cigarette butts, evidence that the pair endures long spells of tedium, punctuated by a few minutes of surging adrenalin.

-"This is a cat-and-mouse game," said Dmitro, an army lieutenant who's serving as a guide.
+"This is a cat-and-mouse game," said Dmytro, an army lieutenant who's serving as a guide.
 Like most all Ukrainian troops, he gives just one name.

 "Russians try to find weak spots.
 We try to cover all of them up.
-This mobile unit is a first barrier for the rockets," said Dmitro.
+This mobile unit is a first barrier for the rockets," said Dmytro.

 One member of this air defense team is Yuri, who explains how they limit the damage inflicted by Russia's relentless air attacks.